 Skip to main content

-Versant English Test
+Versant English Speaking & Listening Test (VESLT)

 Have more questions about Versant testing at Northwestern?
 Contact our staff at elp@northwestern.edu.